EogMel/SciFiUI/README.md

         else{
             player.play();
         }
-'''
+,,,

 # What I am most proud of in the assignment
-Probably the thing im most proud of has to be the Stars spawning and coming towards me because even with research it took me a while to get it working correctly to the point where it didnt look terrible.
-The Hyperjump effect also i think turned out great, plus the way the lights inside the cockpit flicker when you go into hyper jump adds to the whole effect
+Probably the thing im most proud of has to be the Stars spawning and coming towards me because even with research it took me a while to get it working correctly to the point where it didnt look off.
+The Hyperjump effect also i think turned out great, plus the way the lights inside the cockpit flicker when you go into hyper jump adds to the whole effect.
+Im also proud of the design, the drawing of the shapes and buttons using the vertices all look nice and clean.